carlhiggs/spatial-urban-indicators/docs/indicators.rst

 Food entrepreneurs
 ~~~~~~~~~~~~~~~~~~

-Data comprising counts of restaurants, su[permarkets, minimarts, stalls and markets for each district were prepared by Korn Nitvimol (BMA) and supplied as an Excel workbook.
+Data comprising counts of restaurants, supermarkets, minimarts, stalls and markets for each district were prepared by Korn Nitvimol (BMA) and supplied as an Excel workbook.
 Data were cleaned for processing and aligned with area IDs.

 **Data source**: Department of Environment and Sanitation, BMA